warren-bank/mirror-XMail-mail-server/Readme.txt

 	"*"	"postmaster"	"postmaster@domain.net"

 	You __CANNOT__ edit this file while XMail is running due to the fact that is an indexed file.

+	ALIASDOMAIN.TAB :

+	"aliasdomain"[TAB]"realdomain"[NEWLINE]

+	where  aliasdomain  can use wildcards :

+	"simpson.org"	"simpson.com"
+	"*.homer.net"	"homer.net"

+	The first line define  simpson.org  as an alias of  simpson.com  while the second remap all subdomains of  homer.net  to  homer.net
+	You __CANNOT__ edit this file while XMail is running due to the fact that is an indexed file.